SDWebImage/SDWebImageSwiftUI/README.md

 1. Use `Switch` (right-click on macOS) to switch between `WebImage` and `AnimatedImage`.
 2. Use `Reload` (right-click on macOS/force press on watchOS) to clear cache.
+3. Use `Swipe` to delete one image item.

 ## Screenshot